ttrangnguyen/ARist/README.md

 # FluteSC
 ## How to use the parser to generate candidate expressions
 ### Configuration
-All configuration storage here: `flute.config.Config`
+All configuration storage is here: `flute.config.Config`
 | Constant | Description  |
 |--|--|
 | MVN_HOME | Maven home folder |